How many motorcycles go on each tour? Between 8 and 15.

 When is the closing date for booking a tour?
 3 months before the start date of the tour, but most of our tours sell out way before this, so we recommend booking as early as possible.

 When do I need to pay for the tour?
-We require a £400 deposit to be paid soon after you have booked the tour, with the balance to be paid in two payments, one six months before the tour starts and one three months before the tour starts.
+We require a £400 deposit to be paid when you book a tour, with the balance to be paid in four equal payments, nine, seven, five and three months before the tour starts.

 The deposit is non-refundable.
 Why is that?
 As soon as we receive your booking, we start to pay for things on your behalf, such as train / ferry bookings and some of the hotels we use.
 Those payments we make are often non-refundable to Tour1, so if you cancel your place on a tour, we are often not able to recover that money ourselves.